abangdd/nobodyDL/README.md

 	and also some cons:
-	no DAG support, which means only simple CNN structures like VGGNet can be configured the training from scratch codes are not provided, so the result is not reproducible in 60 epochs only suitable for those having deep learning experiences and DIY capabilities
+	no DAG support, which means only simple CNN structures like VGGNet can be configured only well-known layers are provided, they are convolution, dropout, fullconnect, ReLU, max-pooling and avg-pooling the training from scratch codes are not provided, so the result is not reproducible in 60 epochs only suitable for those having deep learning experiences and DIY capabilities